Graduate schemes: getting a place

 Applying for a graduate scheme

-As part of the application process you can expect to have to do things like:
+As part of the application process, you may have to:

 - take a series of online psychometric tests in timed conditions

-- have a telephone interview or video interview
+- do a telephone interview or video interview

 - do online tasks like e-tray exercises